biocomplexnet/biocomplexnet.github.io/README.md

 This event is organized by the [Bioinformatics and Complex Networks Lab](https://ira.cinvestav.mx/ingenieriagenetica/dra-maribel-hernandez-rosales/bioinformatica-y-redes-complejas/) located at CINVESTAV Irapuato, Guanajuato.

+You can find a photograph registration of our past event in Twitter! @BioinfoComplexN

 # Location

 The event will take place at [Hotel Hacienda el Marqués](http://elmarqueshacienda.com.mx/)([Guanajuato Km.
 11, 36263 Guanajuato, Gto.](https://goo.gl/maps/4Ai1HneigjXv45Am7?coh=178572&entry=tt)).